AdaCore/gnatstudio/docs/users_guide/main_window.rst

   provided by the :kbd:`Tab` key.

 * A button bar with the :guilabel:`OK` and :guilabel:`Cancel` buttons.
-  When you've selected the desired file, click :guilabel:`OK` to confirm or click :guilabel:`Cancel` at any time to cancel the file selection.
+  When you have selected the desired file, click :guilabel:`OK` to confirm or click :guilabel:`Cancel` at any time to cancel the file selection.